TWA Flight Center: Construction of JetBlue terminal

 The PANYNJ and JetBlue came to an agreement on the construction of the new terminal in August 2004, and Gensler was hired to design the new structure, known as T5.
 As part of the plan, two JetBlue ticket kiosks were to be installed in the original headhouse, which, along with T5, was supposed to have become part of a new Terminal 5.
 Because the headhouse was not intended to be fully integrated into the new terminal, another tenant had to be identified for the rest of the headhouse.
 Separately, the PANYNJ signed an agreement with the FAA and historic-preservation agencies for the renovation of the headhouse.
-The structure was also supposed to host an art exhibition called Terminal 5, with work, lectures, and temporary installations drawing inspiration from the terminal's architecture.
+The structure was also supposed to host an art exhibition called Terminal 5, with work, lectures, and temporary installations drawing inspiration from the headhouse's architecture.
 Though the exhibition was planned to run from October 2004 to January 2005, the show closed abruptly after the headhouse was vandalized during the opening gala.